 Visitors cannot come to your home while you are isolating, with the exception of healthcare or disability professionals providing an essential service – you should tell them that you have tested positive for COVID-19 so they can take appropriate precautions.

-You can ask friends or family members you don’t live with to get food and medication for you.
+You can ask friends or family members who are not isolating with you to get food and medication for you.
 Make sure they leave it at your door.
 You cannot have contact with anyone delivering any supplies.

 You can arrange a food delivery service.
 Have all food left outside your house.
 Do not let any delivery person into your home or accommodation.

 If there is no other way to obtain food for your household, one member of your family who feels well and is not COVID-19 positive, can leave the house to get essential food items for the household.
 This person can leave for a maximum of one hour, once per day to obtain the food.
 They must wear a mask and maintain 1.5 metres from other people at all times.

 If you need a prescription filled, arrange this with your usual pharmacist or GP.
 They can deliver it to your home or accommodation, or you can let your friend or family member know where to collect the medication.

 You also need to stay away from other people in your household.

 - Stay and sleep in a separate bedroom